This post contains affiliate links.

 While physical protection unfortunately isn’t a Shiba Inu’s strong suit they can help keep you safe in other ways.
 Every Shiba Inu is different, having their own personalities and individual quirks, meaning they will show signs of protection in their own unique way.

 A Quick Note On Watch And Guard Dogs

 A watch dog’s, or alarm dog’s, primary job is to alert their owner to any potential threats around them or their property.
-Typically, trespassers, intruders, or potential vehicles, and noises that are out of the ordinary.
+Typically, trespassers, intruders, or potential vehicles, and noises are out of the ordinary.

 Size isn’t a concern here because watchdogs are expected to make noise, not engage with potential threats.
 Although the barking is primarily for their owners to know something is off, they have the chance to scare away potential trespassers or intruders, but this is not guaranteed.